A Fine Museum is Looming…

 Cheney Brothers, founded in South Manchester in 1838, gradually became world famous for premium quality silk thread and fabrics – as well as for the invention of innovative silk processing techniques.
 While an employee of Cheney Brothers, young Christopher Spencer (inventor of the Spencer repeating rifle) won early fame as a mechanical genius by inventing a silk spooling machine.
 Cheney Brothers were renowned as well for their generosity and public spiritedness – building over the course of 50 years a “model community” of workers’ housing, schools, Cheney Hall, a public library, the Hall of Records, public utilities, and land for churches and parks.

 Manchester became known as “Silktown” because of its famous silk mills, notably the immense Cheney Brothers Silk Manufacturing Co. in South Manchester.
-In the 19th, century the town could just as well have had the nickname “Papertown,” since there were 5 successful paper mills in operation: the Rogers Co. at several locations; Case Bros. at Highland Park; Adams Paper Mill in Buckland; Lydall & Foulds at Parker Village, and Oakland Paper Co. near the border of South Windsor.
+(Today, the only known silk vault in the world is right across the parking lot from this museum.)
+In the 19th-century the town could just as well have had the nickname “Papertown,” since there were 5 successful paper mills in operation: the Rogers Co. at several locations; Case Bros. at Highland Park; Adams Paper Mill in Buckland; Lydall & Foulds at Parker Village, and Oakland Paper Co. near the border of South Windsor.
 Everything from soap, needles, specialty carts, machinery to melodeons was made in Manchester.

-by 1900.
-Cheney Brothers employed about 25 percent of the residents.
+By 1900, Cheney Brothers employed about 25 percent of the town’s residents.
 And that’s the company that really built Manchester and whose legacy lasts.
 Heck, I even lived in an old Cheney mill which was converted to loft apartments for a spell after college.

 “Cheney Brothers was the world!” exclaimed a retired employee as he reflected upon his life in Manchester in the early 20th century.
 The number of immigrants who came to work at the mills was rather astounding for the age.
 But don’t pretend that this was some sort of factory utopia.
 There were several strikes for worker’s rights – none of which were successful until the mills finally became unionized during the Great Depression.